WELL, HELLO THERE!

 My name is Annie.
 It rhymes with Fanny.
 I usually tell this to people upon introducing myself because I once heard that rhyming and/or association helps people to remember names.
 Alas, that name was already taken as a web address name – bummer!
 So I went with Uncanny Annie.
 It seemed to fit better.
 Maybe I should take you back to the beginning to see if you agree?

 I grew up in a small town in the Western District of Victoria, Australia.
-I was always the eccentric, animal loving kid.
-I raised money for my mouse’s $200 tumour to be removed, walked around with a chicken in a make shift sling over my neck nursing its broken leg and even had a “rehabilitation centre” for snails that had accidentally been stood on.
+I was always the eccentric, animal loving kid; I raised $200 for my mouse’s tumour to be removed, walked around with a chicken in a make shift sling nursing her broken leg, and even had a “rehabilitation centre” for snails that had accidentally been stood on.
 My parents explained me as “intense”.
-I went vegetarian in primary school and proved all those wrong who said it was a faze, as I am now 27, a vegan and trying to live life as ethically as I can.
+I went vegetarian at 8 and proved all those wrong who said it was a phase, as I am now 29, vegan, living with many adopted animals and trying to live life as ethically as I can.

 I was bullied throughout my teenage years which eventuated in me having an accident which has left me with a permanent visual disability.
 Was happy to see the end of school and graduated, getting into law/science at university.
 After trying to adjust to being a newly, visually impaired person, I wasn’t coping and slipped into a deep depression, dropping out of university despite being quite some way into my degree.
 I struggled with my inner demons for a while and then re-enrolled at university again.